nabilashraf/mac-setup/README.md

 ## Homebrew

-Installing the [Homebrew](http://brew.sh/) package manager will allow you to install almost any app from the command line.
+[Homebrew](http://brew.sh/) package manager allows to install almost any app right from the command line.

 ### Installation